washingtoncie/washingtoncie.github.io/_pages/community-service/household-goods-and-food-drive.md

 - grid
 ---
 <section markdown="1">

 ## Household Goods & Food Drive

 We collect items for donation to neighbors in need twice a year as part of our Community Service Weeks.
-Your donations will be distributed through:
+Your donations in Fall 2021 were distributed through:

 - the International Rescue Committee's [Welcome Home program](https://www.rescue.org/volunteer/refugee-welcome-home-project-volunteer) (we are organizing groups to furnish apartments for newly-arrived refugee families - learn more about this program and let us know if you'd like to join (or co-lead!) a group);
 - Identity, Inc., a great, Rockville-based organization that creates opportunities for Latino and other historically underserved youth to realize their highest potential and thrive; and
 - September House MAJ, a local organization that provides support for everyday life for Japanese people living in the Mid-Atlantic region.

+See below for a list of household goods and furniture items that our donation drive focused on in Fall 2021.
+Our Community Service Week Steering Committee is setting priorities for Spring 2022.
+Watch this page for more information, and thank you for your support of our past, present, and future efforts to help neighbors in need.

 ### Donations of the following items would be appreciated: